MaxBerktoldRWTH/open223Builder/readme.md

 # Open223 Builder – Diagram Editor

-A desktop app to model building systems with Semantic 223 (s223).
-You drag components onto a canvas, connect them, group them into systems, annotate with properties, and save/load as RDF/Turtle.
-It includes a grid canvas, an entities browser, a scene hierarchy, a properties panel, and full undo/redo.
+A desktop app to model building systems with the 223p Ontology (https://open223.info/).

 ## Use